The Secret of the Swordfish: Part 2

 "Mortimer's Escape" takes place in two distinct halves.
 The first one picks up right where "Ruthless Pursuit" left off.
 After finding the room empty, the enraged Yellow commander orders his troops to search the city until they find Blake and Mortimer; the commander executes one of the community's elders in the process when the latter refuses to cooperate.
 This sparks an immediate insurrection in which the outraged townsmen quickly massacre the Yellow troops; in the ensuing chaos, Blake and Mortimer emerge from hiding and take off again, still with Nasir helping them.
 Eventually, the three of them make it to the Strait of Hormuz, but Blake is injured and loses the wallet containing the Swordfish plans while trying to escape a Yellow patrol.
 Mortimer then tells Nasir to take Blake to safety, while he returns to search for the plans.
 He is himself then captured by Yellow troops, but not before he is able to find and conceal the plans.

 The second half of the episode begins three months later in Lhassa (the Yellow capital), with Colonel Olrik making a report to the high council of the Yellow Empire.
 The Yellow are having more and more difficulty controlling their new empire; rebellions and acts of terrorism have continued worldwide, and despite their best efforts, they have still not been able to sweat the Swordfish plans out of Mortimer.
 As chief of the Empire's security service, Olrik is the natural scapegoat for this state of affairs; he therefore decides to take the gloves completely off and torture Mortimer as harshly as necessary, hoping to finally elicit a confession.
-Under instructions from Nasir, who has managed to infiltrate his prison, Mortimer pretends to relent, and agrees to reconstitute the Swordfish plans for the Yellow.
+Under instructions from Nasir, who has managed to infiltrate his prison in Karachi by posing as an Indian servant, Mortimer pretends to relent, and agrees to reconstitute the Swordfish plans for the Yellow.

 After this, in the secret base, Blake and the admiral in command, Sir William Grey, have been conducting resistance against the Yellow (including many of the incidents that Olrik is being blamed for).
 They now have two urgent priorities; first, to find the lost plans and second, to break Mortimer out of prison.
 The first problem is resolved when Mortimer is able to pass a message to Nasir telling him where the plans are hidden.
 Soon after this, Mortimer almost manages a prison break on his own; before the Yellow are able to capture him, he is rescued by Blake and Nasir, who then take him to a submarine and manage to escape under the nose of the Yellow navy and air force.